 Although formal identification has not taken place, Suffolk Police say they think the body is that of Mr Stuart, who has not been seen since 28 May.

-Peter and Sylvia Stuart
+Peter Stuart and his wife Sylvia

 Detective Chief Superintendent Simon Parkes said: "We are treating this as a murder inquiry and as a missing person investigation as we continue to search for Sylvia.